schroeteramadeus/PiFlora/README.md

 ## Overview
 Backend: Webserver implemented via Python HTTPServer, miflora framework, self coded framework for wrapping and other hardware support (e.g gpio pumps)

-Frontend: Standard HTML, CSS, JS utilizing ajax for data polling and simple configuration of the backend
+Frontend: Vue and standard HTML, CSS, JS utilizing ajax for data polling and simple configuration of the backend

 For (normal) use on a linux environment with enabled bluetooth and miflora plant sensors.
 Preferable is raspberry pi (3) for gpio and additional hardware support.